Hiwonder-docs/TonyPi-Pro/source/docs/5_ai_vision_course.md

 ① `import sys` :The Python "**sys**" module has been imported for accessing system-related functions and variables.

-② `import os`:The Python “os” module has been imported, providing functions and methods for interacting with the operating system.
+② `import os`:The Python "**os**" module has been imported, providing functions and methods for interacting with the operating system.

 ③ `import cv2`:The OpenCV library has been imported for image processing and computer vision-related functionalities

-④ `import time`:The Python “time” module has been imported for time-related functionalities, such as delay operations.
+④ `import time`:The Python "**time**" module has been imported for time-related functionalities, such as delay operations.

-⑤ `import math`:The “math” module provides low-level access to mathematical operations, including many commonly used mathematical functions and constants.
+⑤ `import math`:The "**math**" module provides low-level access to mathematical operations, including many commonly used mathematical functions and constants.

 ⑥ `import threading`:Provides an environment for running multiple threads concurrently.